iotaledger/susee-streams-poc/README.md

 PoIs.

 ###### How is IOTA Streams used?
-The *Streams* channel used for the SUSEE project generally can be described as follows:
+The *Streams Channel* used for the SUSEE project generally can be described as follows:
 * One single branch per *Sensor*
 * The Sensor will be a subscriber and will be the only publishing actor in the single branch
-* The energy provider will be the author of the *Streams* channel
+* The energy provider will be the author of the *Streams Channel*
 * Additional stakeholders (e.g. home owner) could be added as reading subscribers to the single branch
 * Handshake:
-  * The *Sensor* initialization (initial handshake consisting of announcement/subscription/keyload) between *Sensor* and the channel author will be done before a *Sensor* is installed in a home, which means for the initial handshake the limitations of LoRaWAN don't apply
+  * The *Sensor Initialization* (initial handshake consisting of announcement/subscription/keyload) between *Sensor* and the channel author will be done before a *Sensor* is installed in a home, which means for the initial handshake the limitations of LoRaWAN don't apply
   * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the *Sensor* will have to be able to receive new keyload information downstream via LoRaWAN

-## Prerequisites
+## Build Prerequisites

 ### For x86/PC